corefan/xenko-docs/en/manual/animation/custom-attributes.md

 ## 2. Control custom attributes with a script

-Add a script to read the custom attributes and bind them to a property.
+Add a script to read the custom attributes and copy them to a property.
 This can be a separate script, or part of another [animation script](animation-scripts.md).

-The name of the property on the Xenko side is `NodeName_PropertyName`.
-For example, if you have the node `myNode` with the custom attribute `myProperty`, use `myNode_myProperty`.
+To look up an attribute, use `NodeName_AttributeName`.
+For example, if you have the node `myNode` with the custom attribute `myAttribute`, use `myNode_myAttribute`.

 ### Example script